-If you have one or more kids who plan on playing sports this fall, either through school or a community league, now is the time to schedule a sports physical if you haven’t done so already.
+Do your kids plan on playing sports this year, either through school or a community league?
+You may need to schedule a sports physical.
 Also referred to as a pre-participation exam (PPE), a sports physical is similar to an annual physical exam, with just a few minor differences.
 But before your kids put on a jersey, here’s why they need to be seen by a doctor.

 Most teams require paperwork from a health care provider showing that your child is physically cleared to play his or her chosen sport.
 Some states require these physicals, but even if yours doesn’t, it’s a good idea to have kids checked by a doctor to make sure they are healthy enough to participate safely.
 Also, this can prevent unforeseen health issues and provide you with peace of mind.